 Even if you think you don’t have some of the desirable qualities, you should still go ahead and apply.

 What is a resumé?

 A resumé (sometimes called a Curriculum Vitae or CV) is a document that lists your work experience, education, skills, personal strengths and achievements.

 You’ll need a resumé for almost any job application.
 It’s considered essential information to give to an employer so they can weigh up whether you’re suitable for a role, and plays a big part in helping you land an interview.

 What is a cover letter and why do I need one?

 A cover letter is a document that acts as an introduction to your resumé.
 The main role of a cover letter is to introduce yourself to the employer, encourage them to read your resumé, and explain why you would be an ideal candidate.

-A cover letter is typically 3-4 paragraphs long, and should include information such as why you are applying for the position, a short overview of your professional experience, and what makes you a good match for the job.
+A cover letter is typically three or four paragraphs long, and should include information such as why you are applying for the position, a short overview of your professional experience, and what makes you a good match for the job.

 Things to remember when writing a cover letter: